LukeShortCloud/rootpages/src/virtualization/virtual_machines.rst

    -  UEFI devices need a dedicated partition for storing the EFI information.
 [16]

       -  part /boot/efi --fstype vfat --size=256 --ondisk=sda

+-  %post = Run commands after installation steps.
+End the list of post commands by using ``%end``.

+   -  --erroronfail = If any commands fail, the Kickstart will error out and fail.
+   -  --log = Log all output to a specified file.
+   -  --nochroot = Do not run commands inside of the ``/mnt/sysimage/`` chroot.
+It is possible to use both ``%post`` and ``%post --nochroot`` in a Kickstart file.

 -  raid = Create a software RAID.
 -  repo --name="<REPO_NAME>" --baseurl="<REPO_URL>" = Add a repository.